Mini-ghost/vorms/docs/api/use-form.md

 # useForm

-`useForm()` is a custom Vue composition api that makes form value and state management easiest.
+`useForm()` is a custom Vue composition api that makes you to easily manage form values and state.

 ## Usage